Sigmmma/c20/src/content/h3/tags/style/readme.md

 | coverme_investigate | 64 | Requires research

 # Self-Defense

+Behaviors relating to cover and self-preservation when fighting a foe, closely tied to the cover properties in the [character](~)

 | Self-defense flags | Index | Description
 |-------|-------|---------
 | SELF-DEFENSE | 65 | Requires research